jerzydziewierz/jerzydziewierz/README.md

 I am a Senior Scientist and Principal investigator.
 I love all things ultrasound.

-🔭 I’m currently working on FDTD acoustic propagator for numpy/pyCUDA, possibly with PyTorch support later on (and full differentiation)
+🔭 I’m currently working on a multistep FDTD elastic wave solver, with a CUDA core (custom memory architecture) and a JAX interface.

 💬 Ask me about ultrasound.
 I love everything ultrasound.